landoscar/landoscar/README.md

 i do appreciate every crown i get by the way!! im just too socially anxious 2 int with others .

-dni if you think we're faking being a system , we're not. ^_^
+dni if you think we're faking being a system , we're not. ^_^ + dni endogenic systems

 im a optimus selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.